 The law at end of life is complex and often difficult to understand.
-This webpage is designed to help you navigate the laws that are considered in this website.
+This webpage is designed to help you navigate the laws on this website.
 It gives an overview of fundamental concepts relating to the law at end of life in Australia.

-Consent to treatment is only valid if the person has ‘capacity’ or is ‘competent’ to consent.
-The consent must also be given freely and voluntarily, and it must relate to the proposed treatment.
+Consent to treatment is only valid if the person has capacity or is competent to consent.
+The person's consent must be given freely and voluntarily, and it must relate to the proposed treatment.

-- A Tribunal or the Supreme Court can provide consent or make a treatment decision.
+- A tribunal or the Supreme Court can provide consent, or make a treatment decision.

 Adults and end of life decision-making

-Advance Directives can be used to communicate specific instructions about types of treatment, including to request or refuse treatment (e.g. refusing a blood transfusion or CPR), or general wishes (e.g. wanting to die at home, not in hospital).
-Some Advance Directives can also be used to appoint a substitute decision-maker.
+Advance Care Directives can be used to communicate specific instructions about types of treatment, including to request or refuse treatment (e.g. refusing a blood transfusion or cardiopulmonary resuscitation), or to communicate values and preferences about care or treatment (e.g. wanting to die at home, not in hospital).
+Some Advance Care Directives can also be used to appoint a substitute decision-maker.

 Families and friends of people who are dying or who have recently died may be asked to consider donating the deceased’s organs and tissues for transplantation into another person.
 Consent is needed for organ and tissue donation.
-In Australia, adults with decision-making capacity have the option to record in advance their consent or refusal to donate on the Australian Organ Donation Register.
-However, the deceased’s family will also be asked to provide consent to donation, even if the person has already recorded their consent on the Register.
-Where there is a dispute or resistance to organ donation among family members, removal of organs or tissue will not occur, even if the potential donor had expressed a wish to donate, or had registered their consent.
+In Australia, adults with decision-making capacity have the option to record their consent or refusal to donate on the Australian Organ Donation Register.
+However, depending on the State or Territory, the deceased’s family may be asked to consent to donation, even if the person has already recorded their consent on the Register.
+In all jurisdictions except Victoria there must also be no objection by the deceased's senior next of kin, or another next of kin to the removal of tissue.

-These acts are legal in some countries, but whether or not it is lawful for Australians to accompany a person to travel overseas to receive assistance to die has not yet been decided in Australia.
+Assisted dying is legal in some countries, but whether or not it is lawful for Australians to accompany a person to travel overseas to receive assistance to die has not yet been decided in Australia.